 1. To comply with any federal or state laws related to online course material retention.

 2. To comply with any fair use policies related to online course material content.

 3. To retain centrally-stored online course materials for a period of time that instructors will find helpful.

 4. To guide instructors in developing their own procedures for long-term storage of their online course materials.

-5. To ensure that online storage space funded by LIS is used efficiently, and to minimize the financial impact of using constantly increasing disk space.
+5. To ensure that online storage space funded by ITS is used efficiently, and to minimize the financial impact of using constantly increasing disk space.

-This retention policy shall be reviewed by the dean of library and information services and College administration at the dean's discretion annually at a minimum, and at other times as needed.
+This retention policy shall be reviewed by the AVP for Information Technology Services and College administration at their discretion annually at a minimum, and at other times as needed.